nxus/web/README.md

 -   `ignoreFields` - blacklist of fields to ignore in display
 -   `displayFields` - whitelist of fields to display, show in this order if supplied
 -   `listFields` - subset of fields to show on list view
+-   `searchFields` - subset of fields to use for search strings
 -   `idField` - field to use for id in routes

 ## Implement Routes